-One could easily envision why this would be a valid point, because dealing with the constant pain that someone experiences from a sick back, if you will...one would be able to put one and one together and see why this would not be an understatement.
-Before we peer a bit deeper into a possible quick fix or alternative treatment method, for an ongoing back ailment, lets take a brief look at one major joint disease that contributes to back pain-arthritis.
+One could easily envision why this would be a valid point, because dealing with the constant pain that someone experiences as a result of chronic pain.
+If you will...one would be able to put one and one together and see why this would not be an understatement.
+But before we peer a bit deeper into a possible quick fix or alternative treatment method, for an ongoing back ailment, lets take a brief look at one major joint disease that contributes to back pain-arthritis.

 Lets look at it from this viewpoint-when you take another example of a disease like cystic fibrosis, which I am using as an illustration.
 Here is a real debilitating disease that is also inflammatory.
 It is inflammatory in the sense that it often leaves the airways and lungs of the afflicted ones, inflamed with a thick mucous.